bartlomiej-niemiec/open-weather-client-api/README.md

 # Python Wrapper to OpenWeatherMap API

 Python package to interact with OpenWeatherMap API.
 The package is a client wrapper that allows to easy use of OpenWeatherMap Web API.
-Packege was written in Python3.
+Code was written in Python3.

 Package supports only free api's of OpenWeatherMap:
 * Current Weather Data,